AppliedLogicSystems/ALSProlog/docs/docs/guide/2-Prolog-Source-Code.md

 term followed by a period (.) and a white space character.
 A period followed by a white space character is called a full stop.
 Full stops are needed in source files to show where one term ends and another begins.
 Each term in a file is treated as a closed logical formula.
-This means that even though two seperate terms have variable names in common, each term's variables are actually distinct from the variables in any other term.
+This means that even though two separate terms have variable names in common, each term's variables are actually distinct from the variables in any other term.
 Most variables are quantified once for each term.
-However, there is a special variable, the anonymous variable (written '_ '), which is quantified for each occurrance.
-This means that within a single term, every occurrance of '_' is a different variable.
+However, there is a special variable, the anonymous variable (written '_ '), which is quantified for each occurrence.
+This means that within a single term, every occurrence of '_' is a different variable.

 ### 2.1.1 Rules